vitorgalvao/sandwichtimer/README.md

 - Run: `npm start`
 - Build for macOS: `npm run build-macos`
 - Build for all platforms: `npm run build`
+- Build for macOS and package as a zip: `npm run package-macos`
+- Build for all platforms and package as a zip: `npm run package`

 Currently, only macOS is supported.
 I do not intend to officially support other platforms in the near future since I cannot consistently and reliably test on them, but am willing to add support if someone wants to collaborate in doing the legwork.